Page Content

 The artists come from all corners of the Pacific Islands - Aotearoa (New Zealand), Hawaii, Samoa and Tahiti, and draw on their own traditions as well as personal artistic style in their art.

-Every one of them is a practising tattoo artist, and tattooing clients is their main livelihood.
+Every one of them is a practicing tattoo artist, and tattooing clients is their main livelihood.
 They are extremely good at what they are doing, and we are so glad to have them part of the NĀ KOA ohana.
+Everything created is designed, packaged and shipped straight from Hawaii.

 Che Kā'eo Pilago may be first and foremost a highly respected and gifted tattoo artist, but he is also an athlete, as well as deeply involved in Polynesian cultural practices.
 “I want to perpetuate the culture,” he says.